Causality of higher-spin interactions on the (A)dS lightcone, with application to the static patch: Comparing coupling constants between the Fronsdal and lightcone formalisms

+Now, in the type-A theory, the overall chiral coupling $C$ is real \cite{Skvortsov:2018uru}, and can always be made positive by flipping the sign of all the fields $\Phi_h\to -\Phi_h$.
+Furthermore, as discussed in the main text, we can use phase rescalings $\Phi_h\to e^{ih\theta}\Phi_h$ to make $a$ real and positive as well.
+We can then take $C$ and $a$ outside the ``${}+c.c.$'' parentheses.
+Writing out both chiral and anti-chiral vertices explicitly, we obtain:

+Before comparing to the holographic dual, let us emphasize the conceptual status of the Lagrangian \eqref{eq:lightcone_00s}.
+First, note that the real Lagrangian \eqref{eq:lightcone_00s} can be considered as-is, irrespective of its origin from the chiral theory.
+This makes it clear that different positive values of $a$ are indeed distinct: there is no further rescaling of the fields that can change one Lagrangian \eqref{eq:lightcone_00s} into another with a different positive $a$.
+For each of these Lagrangians, the chiral sector's quartic consistency conditions \emph{in the flat limit} are satisfied.
+On the other hand, in the holographic CFT dual, there is no 1-parameter freedom that would correspond to different choices of $a$.
+This implies that quartic consistency does, after all, require a particular value of $a$, but that this stricter consistency condition cannot be accessed from just the flat limit: the full AdS consistency analysis would probably need to be carried out.

-A covariant analog of the Lagrangian \eqref{eq:lightcone_00s} was worked out in \cite{Bekaert:2015tva} (and for all spins $s_1,s_2,s_3$ in \cite{Sleight:2016dba}), using the holographic correlators to fix the cubic couplings.
-The field variables in \cite{Bekaert:2015tva} are a scalar $\varphi$ and a spin-$s$ Fronsdal field $\varphi_{\mu_1\dots\mu_s}$ \cite{Fronsdal:1978vb}.
-We take $\varphi_{\mu_1\dots\mu_s}$ to be transverse and traceless.
+With this understanding, we are ready to read off the correct value of $a$ from the simplest holographic dual -- the free $O(N)$ vector model.
+To perform the comparison, we will need the covariant version of the Lagrangian \eqref{eq:lightcone_00s}.
+This was worked out in \cite{Bekaert:2015tva} (and for all spins $s_1,s_2,s_3$ in \cite{Sleight:2016dba}), using the holographic correlators to fix the cubic couplings.
+The field variables in \cite{Bekaert:2015tva} are a scalar $\varphi$ and spin-$s$ Fronsdal fields $\varphi_{\mu_1\dots\mu_s}$ \cite{Fronsdal:1978vb}, which we take to be transverse and traceless.
 Since in this paper we raise/lower indices with the flat metric $\eta_{\mu\nu}$, we will be careful to define $\varphi_{\mu_1\dots\mu_s}$ with lower indices, and to include explicit powers of $g^{\mu\nu} = z^2\eta^{\mu\nu}$ when its indices are raised.
 We also include in the Lagrangian an explicit factor of $\sqrt{-g}=1/z^4$.
 On the other hand, we use the flat limit to write AdS covariant derivatives simply as partial derivatives $\del_\mu$.
 With these settings, the cubic Lagrangian of \cite{Bekaert:2015tva,Sleight:2016dba} reads:

 where $\Box$ is the flat d'Alembertian as before, and $C'$ is again an overall coupling constant.

 To compare \eqref{eq:lightcone_00s} with \eqref{eq:Fronsdal_00s}, let us embed the lightcone fields $\Phi_0,\Phi_{\pm s}$ into covariant Fronsdal fields in a \emph{lightcone ansatz}: